s888n/SOWIT/README.md

 - Clone the repository
 - Create a `.env` file in the root directory and provide the environment variables like in the `.env.example` file
 - Run `Docker-compose up --build`
 - That's it!
 The frontend should be running on `https://localhost:443`
+- Go to `https://localhost:443/api/schema/redoc/` to view the API documentation

 ## Features